swapnil2222/golang-reports-module/README.md

  - Run server.go file from server folder.
  - Hit the api url mentioned on server terminal.
- - It will ask to enter user option from (1,2 or 3).
+ - It will ask to enter user option on terminal (from 1,2 or 3).
  - Server will return the response based on option.